ajsmth/rn-tools/packages/navigation/docs/stack.md

 ## Nesting Stacks

 Stacks can be nested.
-When calling `navigation.push()` without an explicit `stack`, it targets the deepest active stack:
+When calling `navigation.stack.push()` without an explicit `stack`, it targets the deepest active stack:

 ```tsx
 function App() {